USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

         Context Fuel Prices File,context_fuel_prices.csv,"Retail and pre-tax price projections for any fuels considered in the analysis (e.g. gasoline, electricity.)"
         Context New Vehicle Market File,context_new_vehicle_market.csv,"Projections for new vehicle key attributes, sales, and mix under the analysis context conditions, including whatever policies are assumed."
         GHG Credits File,ghg_credits.csv,"Balance of existing banked credits, by model year earned."
         Manufacturers File,manufacturers.csv,"List of producers considered as distinct entities for GHG compliance.
-When 'Consolidate Manufacturers' is set to TRUE, in batch input file, 'consolidated_OEM' value is used for all producers."
+When 'Consolidate Manufacturers' is set to TRUE, in the batch input file, 'consolidated_OEM' value is used for all producers."
-        Market Classes File,market_classes.csv,Market class Id's for distinguishing vehicle classes in the Consumer Module.
+        Market Classes File,market_classes.csv,Market class ID's for distinguishing vehicle classes in the Consumer Module.
         New Vehicle Price Elasticity of Demand,-1,Scalar value of the price elasticity of demand for overall new vehicle sales.
         Onroad Fuels File,onroad_fuels.csv,Parameters inherent to fuels and independent of policy or technology (e.g. carbon intensity.)
         Onroad Vehicle Calculations File,onroad_vehicle_calculations.csv,Multiplicative factors to convert from certification energy and emissions rates to onroad values.